 Louisiana Multidistrict Litigation

 The request for multidistrict litigation has been granted in several cases here in Louisiana.
-Most recently, in the BP oil spill case, Judge Carl Barbier hears all BP related cases in his court in the Eastern District Court in Louisiana.
-Judge Eldon Fallon hears all the Chinese Drywall cases in his court room which is also in the Eastern District of Louisiana.
+Most recently this occurred in the BP oil spill case.
+Judge Carl Barbier hears all BP-related cases in his court in the Eastern District Court in Louisiana.
+Judge Eldon Fallon hears all the Chinese Drywall cases in his courtroom, which is also in the Eastern District of Louisiana.
 Further, Judge Rebecca Doherty hears all of the Actos cases in the Western District of Louisiana.
-Morris Bart has experience handling these type of cases.

-Morris Bart, LLC Attorneys at Law continues to successfully represent clients in many different MDLs, including but not limited to Yaz, Chinese Drywall and BP oil cases.
+The Morris Bart law office has successfully represented clients in many different MDLs, including but not limited to Yaz, Chinese Drywall, and BP oil cases.
 Call us now to learn how we may be able to help you: (800) 537-8185.